National award-winning filmmaker Buddhadeb Dasgupta dies at 77 | Entertainment

 He had also directed Hindi films -- 'Andhi Gali' and 'Anwar Ka Ajab Kissa'.

-Dasgupta -- who bagged 12 national awards in his lifetime -- was liberal in his views, having criticized arrests of several political activities in the recent times.
+Dasgupta -- who bagged 12 national awards in his lifetime -- was liberal in his views, having criticized several political activities in the recent times.

 He stood by younger filmmaker Anik Dutta, when anti- establishment 'Bhobisyoter Bhoot' was withdrawn from theatres in the city one week after release.

-A recipient of Venice film festival silver lion, Locarno critics' award for Uttara, Locarno Special Jury award, the auteur, after one of his ventures did not get a commercial release a few years ago, had told PTI, ''It hurts me when my film gets recognized internationally but doesn't hit the theatres in Kolkata and the rest of Bengal.
-But there is a strong distribution lobby at work.
+A recipient of Venice film festival silver lion, Locarno critics' award and Locarno Special Jury award, the auteur, after one of his ventures did not get a commercial release a few years ago, had told PTI, ''It hurts me when my film gets recognized internationally but doesn't hit the theatres in Kolkata and the rest of Bengal.
+But there is a strong distribution lobby at work.''
+PTI SUS RMS RMS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)